 We have completed our first project, the LED Lighting Project, in which we migrated the majority of UUCF lighting to LED bulbs and fixtures.
 We are starting to see significant reductions in our electricity usage thanks to this transition and will share updates on this page about our progress.

-The UUCF Paris Pledge initiative has the support and participation of UUCF Climate Action Group and the following UUCF committees: Coordinating Team, Social Justice Council, Property Stewardship Council, and Green Sanctuary Group.
+The UUCF Paris Pledge initiative has the support and participation of UUCF Act for Climate! group and the following UUCF committees: Coordinating Team, Social Justice Council and Property Stewardship Committee.
 For more information, please contact Dave Anderson.

 Upfront investment for these upgrades was provided from internal sources, Reach Campaign funds, and grant funding from Dominion Virginia Power and Fairfax County.